Are Brains Just Fleshy Computers?

 Computer circuits communicate via electrical charges, or electrons.
 An electron is an electron is an electron, whether it transmits charge in a computer or a toaster.
 Neurons in a network communicate via a variety of chemicals called neurotransmitters.
 There are several neurotransmitter systems, each with a unique distribution through the brain and nervous system, and each serves a unique set of functions.

-Other sets of neurons emanate primarily from arcanely named subcortical structures like the substantia nigra, raphe nucleus, and locus coeruleus, and have activating or inhibiting effects on populations of neurons over regions of cortex.
+Other sets of neurons emanate primarily from arcanely named subcortical structures, like the substantia nigra, raphe nucleus, and locus coeruleus, and have activating or inhibiting effects on populations of neurons over various regions of the cortex.
 These neurons secrete neurotransmitters like serotonin, dopamine, and norepinephrine.
 These three systems differ in how they radiate to the cortex.
-Behaviorally, the end result from arousal of dopamine neurons tends to be heightened mobilization for action, whereas norepinephrine sharpens thinking and perception, and serotonin modulates action.
+Behaviorally, the end result from the arousal of dopamine neurons tends to be heightened mobilization for action, whereas norepinephrine sharpens thinking and perception, and serotonin modulates action.

-In contrast to the arousing effects on specific regions of cortex generated by dopamine, serotonin, and norepinephrine, neurons that secrete acetylcholine serve as the messengers to induce arousal in general deep in the brain and across the cortex.
+In contrast to the arousing effects on specific regions of the cortex generated by dopamine, serotonin, and norepinephrine, neurons that secrete acetylcholine serve as the messengers to induce arousal in general, both deep in the brain and across the cortex.

-A host of other molecules serves to translate the physiologic state of the body into adaptively useful information.
+A host of other molecules serves to translate the physiological state of the body into adaptively useful information.
 The hypothalamus sits at the center of this chemical network.
-Its neurons radiate to emit a variety of neurotransmitters to points throughout the brain, in response to changes in hormone levels, nutritional state, stress, and so on.
+Its neurons radiate, emitting a variety of neurotransmitters to points throughout the brain in response to changes in hormone levels, nutritional state, stress, and so on.

-So one could argue that, although computers can already do repetitive things better than we can, a human brain has the capacity for a rich variety of nuanced responses to the environment, as well as the un-machine-like ability to alter its function in response to experience.
+So one could argue that although computers can already do repetitive things better, a human brain has the capacity for a rich variety of nuanced responses to the environment, as well as the un-machine-like ability to alter its function in response to experience.